-A second way to build empathy is through a first-hand experience.
-Most disabilities can be simulated in some way, and this simulation can be turned into a unit activity.
+A second way to build empathy is through first-hand experience.
+Most disabilities can be simulated in some way, and this simulation can be turned into a unit activity or game.
 Even invisible disabilities can be simulated by creating forced distractions or confusing directions.
-This seems simple but we have to be careful not to encourage feelings of pity.
-We want Scouts to come away amazed with what people can do, not at what they can't do.
+When the rest of the youth get a taste of what their fellow Scout experiences all the time, it changes hearts and minds.
+Though it is not available yet, a catalog is being developed with different activities that can be used on a unit outing or at a larger scale event like a camporee or jamboree.
+It will be added to Scouting.org when it is ready.